Notes on the Geography of Northern India: Quotidian Lucknow

-The next several folders deal with Lucknow of the past, the Lucknow of the nawabs and the British.
+The previous several folders dealt with Lucknow of the past.
 This one deals with Lucknow of the present.
 After all, this is a city that has grown from 240,000 in 1920 to over 2.2 million.

-No longer in business, the stylish Mayfair Theater showed English films.
+No longer in business, the Mayfair Theater showed English films.

 Change comes fast.